MaxBamberger/DataScienceProjects/README.md

  ## Coming Soon
  - Detecting Fraud using XGBoost / Random Forest
  - Predicting Customer Churn amongst users of a ridesharing app
- - Image Processing and classification using sci-kit image
+ - Image Processing and classification using sci-kit image and Tensorflow